 However, if you are using Windows 8/8.1, then you can easily put your system into Airplane mode by clicking on the Network icon in the taskbar and toggling the Airplane Mode switch.

 Once in offline mode, open up your Chrome browser and try to access any website of your choice.
-This action will result in "Unable to connect to the Internet" error page.
+This action will result in an "Unable to connect to the Internet" error page.

 While you are on this page, simply hit the Spacebar on your keyboard to launch the game.
 If you are using a Mobile device, then tap the lonely Dinosaur to start the game.
 Once launched, repeatedly hit the spacebar to jump over the obstacles.